The Night Shift (Poker Face): Casting

 The announcement of the series included that Natasha Lyonne would serve as the main lead actress.
 She was approached by Johnson about working on a procedural project together, with Lyonne as the lead character.
 As Johnson explained, the role was "completely cut to measure for her."
-Benjamin Bratt also joined the series in the recurring role of Cliff, whose character chases Charlie after she ran away from the casino in the previous episode.
+Benjamin Bratt also joined the series in the recurring role of Cliff, whose character chases Charlie after she runs away from the casino in the previous episode.

 Due to the series' procedural aspects, the episodes feature several guest stars.
 Johnson was inspired by the amount of actors who guest starred on Columbo, wanting to deem each guest star as the star of the episode, which allowed them to attract many actors.
 The episode featured appearances by Hong Chau, Megan Suri, Colton Ryan, and Brandon Micheal Hall, who were announced to guest star in September 2022.
 John Ratzenberger also guest stars in the episode as Abe, with Johnson noting that the casting was part of "people coming onscreen that are gonna give you joy".
 He also added, "We're going for casting that's gonna give you the tingles."